dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 passes through the decision point is made arbitrarily, although this is compatible with the X11 definition.
 This is not necessarily the most convenient decision.
-The main problem with this is illustrated by the case of a horizontal line (see `Two possible definitions of horizontal lines.
-Left figure is X11 definition`_).
+The main problem with this is illustrated by the case of a horizontal line (see :ref:`two-possible-definitions-of-horizontal-lines`).
 The DUIM definition draws the rectangular slice above the coordinates, since those pixels are the ones whose centers have the figure immediately above them.
 This definition makes it simpler to draw rectilinear borders around rectilinear areas.

+.. _two-possible-definitions-of-horizontal-lines:

 .. figure:: images/graphics-10.png
    :align: center

    Two possible definitions of horizontal lines.
    Left figure is X11 definition

 Drawing using path related functions
 ====================================